aubrune/luos_ros2/ROS1.md

 ## 1. Install ROS 2 and Luos

-Make sure you have first [installed ROS 2](README.md) and managed to run the broker in ROS 2 with the command `ros2 run luos_interface broker`.
+Make sure you have first [installed ROS 2](README.md) and managed to run the broker in ROS 2 with the command `ros2 launch luos_interface broker.launch.py`.
 We assume your ROS 2 workspace is `~/ros2_ws`.

 ## 2. Install ROS 1 and the ROS 1 bridge